Saxon Wars: First phase

-In mid-January 772, the sacking and burning of the church of Deventer by a Saxon expedition was the casus belli for the first war waged by Charlemagne against the Saxons.
+In January 772, the sacking and burning of the church of Deventer by a Saxon expedition was the casus belli for the first war waged by Charlemagne against the Saxons.
 It began with a Frankish invasion of Saxon territory and the subjugation of the Engrians and destruction of their sacred symbol Irminsul near Paderborn in 772 or 773 at Eresburg.
-Irminsul may have been a hollow tree trunk, presumably representing the pillar supporting the skies — similar to the Nordic tree Yggdrasil and apparently a common belief among the Germanic peoples.
+Irminsul may have been a hollow tree trunk, presumably representing the pillar supporting the skies—similar to the Nordic tree Yggdrasil and apparently a common belief among the Germanic peoples.
 Charlemagne's campaign led all the way to the Weser River and destroyed several major Saxon strongholds.
 After negotiating with some Saxon nobles and obtaining hostages, Charlemagne turned his attention to his war against the Lombards in northern Italy; but Saxon free tenants, led by Widukind, continued to resist and raided Frankish lands in the Rhine region.
 Armed confrontations continued unabated for years.

-Charlemagne's second campaign came in the year 775.
-Then he marched through Westphalia, conquering the fort of Sigiburg, and crossed Engria, where he defeated the Saxons again.
-Finally, in Eastphalia, he defeated them, and their leader Hessi converted to Christianity.
+Charlemagne's second campaign came in 775.
+He marched through Westphalia, conquering the fort of Sigiburg, and crossed Engria, where he defeated the Saxons again.
+In Eastphalia, he defeated them, and their leader Hessi converted to Christianity.
 He returned through Westphalia, leaving encampments at Sigiburg and Eresburg.
 All of Saxony except Nordalbingia was under his control, but the recalcitrant Saxons would not submit for long.

 After warring in Italy, he returned very rapidly to Saxony (making it to Lippe before the Saxons knew he left Italy) for the third time in 776, when a rebellion destroyed his fortress at Eresburg.
 The Saxons were once again brought to heel, though Widukind fled to the Danes.
-Charlemagne built a new camp at Karlstadt.
-In 777, he called a national diet at Paderborn to integrate Saxony fully into the Frankish kingdom.
+Charlemagne built a camp at Karlstadt.
+In 777, he called an imperial diet at Paderborn to integrate Saxony fully into the Frankish kingdom.
 Many Saxons were baptised.
 The Carmen de conversione Saxonum celebrates this event.

 The chief purpose of the diet was to bring Saxony closer to Christianity.
 Missionaries, mainly Anglo-Saxons from England, were recruited to carry out this task.
-Charlemagne issued a number of decrees designed to break Saxon resistance and to inflict capital punishment on anyone observing heathen practices or disrespecting the king's peace.
-His severe and uncompromising position, which earned him the title "butcher of Saxons", caused his close adviser Alcuin of York, later abbot of Marmoutier Abbey, Tours, to urge leniency, as God's word should be spread not by the sword but by persuasion; but the wars continued.
+Charlemagne issued decrees designed to break Saxon resistance and to inflict capital punishment on anyone observing heathen practices or disrespecting the king's peace.
+His severe and uncompromising position, which earned him the title "butcher of Saxons", caused his close adviser Alcuin of York to urge leniency, as God's word should be spread not by the sword but by persuasion; but the wars continued.

 In summer 779, Charlemagne again went into Saxony and conquered Eastphalia, Engria, and Westphalia.
 At a diet near Lippspringe, he divided the land into missionary districts and Frankish countships.
-He himself assisted in several mass baptisms (780).
+Charlemagne assisted in several mass baptisms in 780.
 He then returned to Italy, and there was no Saxon revolt.
 From 780 to 782, the land had peace.